 Pine Tree Hill School kindergarten students recently enjoyed Farm Day, when local residents brought farm animals and produce to school to give students "hands-on" experiences.
 Catherine Oxandaboure, of Truesdale Farms, shared cotton, peanuts and vegetables with students, who said they found it all interesting.
 A hay ride was also enjoyed by the youngsters.

 Cassandra Mickle (center), an art teacher at Stover Middle School, has been collecting "good junk" for years.
 The "good junk" includes Styrofoam meat trays, egg cartons, old magazines, containers with lids, toilet and paper towel tubes and other items.
 During the past few years, students have used "good junk" items to make creative pieces of art.
 Due to recent budget cuts, Mickle said she has relied more and more on these items – much of which is donated by the community -- for her art classes.
 Most recently, a large donation of art sketch pads was given by Dan and Lisa McDonald ...

-The following are menus for Kershaw County schools for the week of Sept.
-19-23:
+The following are menus for Kershaw County schools for the week of Nov.
+7-11:

-Midway Elementary is announcing students on it's a and A/B honor rolls for the second nine weeks of the school year.
+Bethune Elementary School has announced its school-wide A an A/B honor rolls for the second nine weeks of the school year.